Dev-Mw/Clone-Android/README.md

 ![alt text](http://52.7.242.59/Felaban/apipruebas/web/users/a.png)

-Hello friend, This is an application to clone phones
+Hello friend, This is an application to clone phones.

 ## Installation